The other day my 5 1/2 year old daughter was having one of her after school moods.

 So next time your children are bored or in your hair, perhaps you can have a little look around and see if you can invite them to play with something out of the ordinary.

 Have you got any out of the box easy play ideas?
-Let me know in the comments, I’d love to hear from you and try them out!
+I’d love to hear!